duleorlovic/blog/_posts/2015-03-04-rails-settings-in-cache-and-beta-features.markdown

 ~~~

-In all places in my rails application I use this `beta` helper method that uses two MySetting variable. `live_features` are comma separated list of feature names that are live, and `beta_users` are emails for users that can see non live features (of course only when they are logged in).
+In all places in my rails application I use this `beta` helper method that uses
+two MySetting variable. `live_features` are comma separated list of feature
+names that are live, and `beta_users` are emails for users that can see non live
+features (of course only when they are logged in).

 ~~~
-# app/helpers/application_helper.rb
+# app/helpers/beta_helper.rb
-module ApplicationHelper
+module BetaHelper
   # example of usage:
   # <% if beta :name_of_feature %>
   #   <div>Something</div>